build-week-tieme-ndo-5/back-end/README.md

 - Token: Required
 - Returns:
     - Updated client info
-    - it is only necessary to submit the information that needs to be updated
+    - It is only necessary to submit the information to update.
+Other field may be omitted.

 - Example:
 ```js